erikeldridge/tablestore/README.md

 # TreeStore

-An SQLite-backed key-value store for Android with support for hierarchical queries.
+A key-value store for Android that is trivial to set up and supports hierarchical queries.

 ## Example